 A “listed option” is traded on a nationwide options exchange, such as the Chicago Board Options Exchange (CBOE).
 These options are listed with fixed strike prices and expiration dates.
 The options are named based on their strike price and expiration date.
 For example, an ADSK January 45 Call is a call option on Autodesk stock at $45 per share that expires in January.

+If you want to know what is a derivative, you also need to know about futures.
 Futures are contracts to buy or sell stocks or bonds, or commodities, at a stated price at a stated time in the future.
 These commodities include pork bellies, gold, currency, corn, wheat, orange juice, etc.

 Most commodity futures contracts come due within three or six months.
 You can buy and sell single stock futures or stock index futures, which are contracts based on the performance of a broad index such as the Standard & Poor’s 500.